augmented-finance/augmented-finance-protocol/README.md

 **Lock**: lockup AGF for a period from 1 week to 4 years to receive xAGF.

-**Boost**: Holding xAGF gives a boost (up to 4x) of AGF incentives for those who actively use the protocol — supply and borrow supported assets, stake agTokens (Augmented Finance's interest-bearing tokens), and stake AGF-ETH UNI LP (Uniswap liquidity pool tokens).
+**Boost**: Holding xAGF gives a boost (up to 4x) of AGF rewards for those who actively use the protocol — supply and borrow supported assets, stake agTokens (Augmented Finance's interest-bearing tokens), and stake AGF-ETH UNI LP (Uniswap liquidity pool tokens).

-**The users who lock AGF and actively use the protocol — get the maximum amount of AGF incentives.**
+**The users who lock AGF and actively use the protocol — get the maximum amount of AGF rewards.**

 ## Trade